SARPi Project - Slacking on a Raspberry Pi

 Slackware.UK - The greatest Slackware Linux mirror repository ever, and that's a fact!

-Slackware.UK - Slackware Linux mirror services.
+Slackware.UK - Slackware Linux mirror services [Speedtest]

 Raspberry Pi 5 Model B Hardware Overview